Arcul de Triumf

-Arcul de Triumf (Romanian; "The Triumphal Arch") is a triumphal arch located on the Kiseleff Road, in the northern part of Bucharest, Romania.
+Arcul de Triumf (Romanian; "The Triumphal Arch" /ro/) is a triumphal arch located on the Kiseleff Road, in the northern part of Bucharest, Romania.
 The monument, designed by Petre Antonescu, was built in 1921–22, renovated in 1935–36, and renovated again starting in 2014.
 It commemorates Romania's victory in the First World War and the coronation of King Ferdinand I and his wife Marie.

 History

 The first, wooden, triumphal arch was built hurriedly, after Romania gained its independence (1878), so that the victorious troops could march under it.
 Another arch with concrete skeleton and plaster exterior of elaborate sculptures and decoration designed by the architect Petre Antonescu was built on the same site after World War I in 1922.
 The arch exterior, which had seriously decayed, was replaced in 1935 by the current much more sober neoclassical design, more closely modelled on the Arc de Triomphe in Paris.
 The new arch, also designed by Antonescu and executed in stone, was inaugurated on 1 December 1936.

 Nowadays, Arcul de Triumf is one of the well-known symbols of the Romanian capital.
 Military parades are held beneath the arch each 1 December, with the occasion of Romanian National Day.